You can’t maintain or build muscle mass without sufficient protein intake.

 Here’s what could make brown-rice protein even ‘better’ than whey protein…

-As we mentioned earlier, a few clinical studies have shown that the leucine in Oryzatein® brown-rice protein absorbs faster than leucine found in whey protein.
+As we mentioned earlier, a few clinical studies have shown that the leucine in Oryzatein® brown-rice protein absorbs faster than leucine found in whey protein and can seriously aid in muscle growth.

 For this reason, you could argue that Oryzatein® brown-rice protein has the ‘edge’ when compared to whey protein powders.
-Especially used post-workout after weightlifting sessions in the gym.
+Especially used post-workout after weightlifting sessions in the gym for bodybuilding.

 Other Reasons to choose Brown-Rice protein over Whey Protein?